rmtheis/android-ocr/README.md

 An experimental app for Android that performs optical character recognition (OCR) on images captured using the device camera.

-Runs the Tesseract 3.00 OCR engine using Tesseract Tools for Android.
+Runs the Tesseract 3.01 OCR engine using a fork of Tesseract Tools for Android.

 Most of the code making up the core structure of this project has been adapted from the ZXing Barcode Scanner.
-Some ZXing files have been reused as-is, but most have been modified.
+Along with Tesseract-OCR and Tesseract Tools for Android (tesseract-android-tools), several open source projects have been used in this project, including google-api-translate-java, microsoft-translator-java-api, and jtar.

 ## Requires